Environmental, Social and Governance (ESG)

 We protect the safety, health and welfare of HCA employees and offer development opportunities to all.
 Given our geographical spread, we consider it important to employ nationally.

-We invest at least 2% per year of our personnel expenses in responsible care for our employees.
-This is used to deliver training, for development and as time that can be spent on social aid activities.
+We invest at least 2% per year of our personnel wages in responsible care for our

 Our Processes